 Belfast’s City Hall is a fantastic piece of Victorian engineering, built in the late 19th century following Belfast being awarded city status by Queen Victoria in recognition of its rapid growth.

-It’s also possible to visit City Hall.
-As well as an exhibition space that features stories of the city itself, you can take a free guided tour of the main areas of the building, including the main rooms used by the council.
+It’s also possible to tour City Hall.
+Alongside an exhibition space that tells the story of the city, you can take a guided tour of the main areas of the building, including the rooms used by the council.

 Ulster Museum & Botanic Gardens